 An observation was made of a Licensed Practical Nurse on the morning of 02/25/2015 who “coughed into [their] right hand while preparing [the resident’s] blood glucose monitoring insulin.”
 At that time, the Licensed Practical Nurse put on gloves onto their “hands and performed a blood glucose monitoring insulin administration without performing hand hygiene [...and] did not perform hand hygiene after removing the gloves.”

 Mendota Illinois Nursing Home Abuse Lawyers

-If you suspect your loved one has suffered an injury or premature death due to the negligent actions of any nursing home in Illinois, including Mendota Lutheran Home, Rosenfeld Injury Lawyers can provide immediate legal intervention.
+If you suspect your loved one has suffered an injury or premature death due to the negligent actions of any nursing home in Illinois, including Mendota Lutheran Home, Rosenfeld Injury Lawyers LLC can provide immediate legal intervention.
 Our Illinois nursing home abuse lawyers can ensure your family receives the financial recompense they deserve.